 At 2 Months

-A 2-month infant check-up generally comprises of a physical assessment of the baby’s body including baby eye check-up, basic measurements and evaluation of behavioural development.
+A 2-month infant check-up generally comprises a physical assessment of the baby’s body including baby eye check-up, basic measurements and evaluation of behavioural development.

 1. Measurements and Behaviour

 The doctor may weigh the baby to see if the weight has returned to his birth weight possibly after losing some during the early days after birth.
 He may also measure the baby’s length.
-He may also question you for your baby’s behavioural observations like alertness to sounds, movements and actions, crying and feeding patterns to track his development.
+He may also question you about your baby’s behavioural observations like alertness to sounds, movements and actions, crying and feeding patterns to track his development.

 2. List of Immunizations